 Things started to change in 2018.
 After finding themselves on the verge of relegation, Team Liquid went above and beyond to put together the superstar lineup of Impact, Xmithie, Pobelter, Doublelift, and Olleh.
 These players led them to two back-to-back LCS victories, cementing the organization as the best League of Legends team in North America.

 Still, despite their domestic results, they had a hard time holding their own at international tournaments.
 And Team Liquid wasn’t going to stand for that.
 In 2019, the organization brought in Jensen and CoreJJ in place of Pobelter and Olleh.
 The new roster clicked, and Team Liquid took over North America to produce their third consecutive LCS title.
 They kept the momentum going at the MSI 2019, and while they couldn’t get the trophy, their semifinals victory over the reigning world champions—Invictus Gaming—finally made them one of the top League of Legends teams in the West.
+Since Doublelift left for TSM and later retired, TL lost the dominant position in the LCS to Cloud9 and they continue to struggle internationally.

 Read our Top 10 LoL Players and find out who is the best league of legends player of all time!